 Chocolate Fudge Sauce

-- ¾ cup semisweet baking chocolate chips or use chopped dark chocolate, or chopped milk chocolate
+- ¾ cup semisweet chocolate chips or use chopped dark chocolate, or chopped milk chocolate

 - ⅛ teaspoon salt